 The Mayor the village is trying to keep everyone calm but the gypsy is buying food and more electrical/medical equipment is coming in every day.
 Vazec (Rex Evans) is a hot head and wants to blow the damn.
 He makes statements like “I want to handle this with my fist” which I took as a war-time shot against the Nazis.

 The Baroness can see that Dr. MD is becoming power mad just like her father and she is very concerned.
-Well, true to form the Dr. get Larry and the Monster on two tables and he begins to amp up the monster rather that destroy it.
+Well, true to form the Dr. get Larry and the Monster on two tables and he begins to amp up the monster rather than destroy it.
 The Doc cries out “I can’t do it!
 I can’t destroy Frankenstein’s creation.
 I’ve got to see it at its full power.”
 Frank gets to full power and Larry wolfs out and they get to scraping.
 The wolf man is fast and can jump.
 The monster is strong and deliberate.
 It the classic battle quandary – light and fast or slow and strong.

 The villagers see the flashing at the castle and begin to head off pitchforks and lanterns in hand.
-Vazec slips away and put dynamite by the dam.
+Vazec slips away and puts dynamite by the dam.
 The dam breaks after the explosion sweeping away the monster and the wolf man.
 Dr. MD and the Baroness make it out okay.
 What happened to Maleva?

 There are a few things you didn’t see in the movie.